Fall is here.

 - Navigate a corn maze.
 Never done this before with the kids, but I think it’s time.
 There are so many to choose from.
 I think we are going to try Meadowbrook Creepy Cornmaze.
 During the day there are no live actors, but it’s still decorated spookily (that’s totally a word!)

 - Get spooked at a haunted house.
 We have an annual girl-friend outing to a local spook.
 Can’t wait for this year.
 If a house sounds too scary, try a Ghost Walk, there are Ghost walks in Waukesha, Milwaukee, Madison, Lake Geneva and Wisconsin Dells all presented by American Ghost walks!

 - Carve pumpkins and roast the seeds.
 I rinse them and pat them dry then bake at 300 for 45 minutes.
 Sprinkle with salt before baking.
 Stir occasionally and monitor.
 You want golden brown.
 They are so yummy and healthy!

 - Attend some fall Beer Gardens!
 Yay, Lake Country for having some great beer gardens that go through end of October.

 - Watch a scary movie.
 Something about those days really up the scare factor.

 - Visit Milwaukee ZOO.
 We cannot do fall without this.
 There are two weekends – the Boo at the Zoo and the following weekend is the Halloween Spooktacular at the zoo.

-- Put my feet up and watch football games on Sunday afternoons with a pot of chili or butternut squash on the stove and the pumpkin candle lit.
+- Put my feet up and watch football games on Saturday (college) or Sunday (NFL) afternoons with a pot of chili or butternut squash soup on the stove and the pumpkin candle lit.
 I tried a new recipe this year for my paleo hubby and it is delicious – Roasted Autumn vegetable soup.

 - Preserve pretty fall leaves with wax paper – and make it a fun project with my kids.
 Here’s one way to do it.